josiahpjking/DasGuptR/README.md

 )
 ```

-We can decompose this into the rate-adjusted and age-adjusted rates in
+We can decompose this into the rate-standardised and age-standardised
-various ways.
+rates in various ways.

 1. Creating a new column of proportions (rather than percentages) we
     can include it in the list of factors and do decomposition as